 Lifespan Extension of Scania K230UB (Euro IV Batch 1) Buses

-In late September 2024, the Land Transport Authority (LTA) granted a two-year lifespan extension to the majority of Scania K230UB (Euro IV Batch 1) buses that were expected to be retired by the end of the year.
+In late September 2024, the Land Transport Authority (LTA) granted a two-year lifespan extension to Scania K230UB (Euro IV Batch 1) buses that were expected to be retired by the end of the year.

-Out of 68 buses due for retirement, 56 buses received the lifespan extension, granting them the ability to operate until 2026.
+68 of such buses were due for retirement at the end of 2025.
+56 buses received the lifespan extension to operate until 2026.

-This decision was unexpected, as buses in recent years have typically not received extensions beyond their statutory 17-year lifespan.
+This decision was unexpected as recently retired buses have not received extensions beyond their statutory 17-year lifespan.
 Some Scania K230UB buses had even been retired early in the past several years.

 Background